neontribe/ad-hoc-manifesto/FullText.md

 Distribute power, don't re-position it.
 (Remember not to swop the tyranny of process, for the tyranny of individualism.
 Remember you are part of a team, you are not a rockstar.)

 If you can balance those, then you're doing very well indeed.
+Better than @harryharrold, better than @rupertredington, and as good as @neontribe at its best.

 And always, always, return to the source.
 Critically re-examine it, re-emphasize it, if you wish.
 Do not treat it as an orthodoxy, for it is not.
-We've binned our efforts at creating a new manifesto, and suggest you do too.
+We've binned our efforts at creating a new manifesto, and suggest you do too, because it will always come back.